romanschmied/impermanence/README.md

 Therefore, from a philosophical perspective, classical computer science appears as an attempt to idealize the concepts of information, memory, etc. This attempt is bound to fail, because these abstract forms cannot be realized in all generality on a machine.
 Moreover, this idealizing approach occasionally leads to the fallacious belief that such platonic ideals represent accurately our reality.

 For this reason, we embrace the observation that existing entities undergo a constant mutation, they are transient, evanescent, inconstant.
-This philosophical thought is already present in Heraclitus' panta rhei, in Buddhist impermanence, and in many other doctrines.
+This philosophical thought is already present in Heraclitus' *panta rhei*, in Buddhist *impermanence*, and in many other doctrines.

 ### applications